a-bonus/a-bonus.github.io/LECTURE_HTML_GUIDELINES.md

 ## Overview

 All lecture HTML files should follow the same structure and styling patterns to maintain visual consistency and user experience across modules.
-The design is based on M1-lecture.html as the standard template.
+The design is based on the enhanced M1 and M2 lecture templates, which include improved knowledge check functionality, professional glossary formatting, and visual diagram styling.

 ## Required HTML Structure